ndrvtl/emacs-pgtk/README.md

 ## Acknowledgments

-Big thanks to Étienne Bersac (https://github.com/bersace) that basically has rewrote all the build infrastructure.
+Big thanks to Étienne Bersac (https://github.com/bersace) who has basically rewritten all the build infrastructure.